nicholas-hucal/instock-belle/README.md

 ## Description

 InStock is a React App built in Collaboration with 3 other coders.
 We used a Jira board in an agile setting to complete the project while implementing proper techniques.
-The app connects to an Express and MySql backend via a RESTful interface for dynamic data.
+The app connects to an Express backend via a RESTful interface for dynamic data.

 Tech Used: